 Scholarly Commons Citation

 Tushnet, Rebecca, "Scary Monsters: Hybrids, Mashups, and Other Illegitimate Children" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 735.
+735.